 Whether revisiting music that has been unjustly forgotten or ignored, critically analyzing the catalog of a particular artist, or doing a cultural study of a particular theme, our feature essays provide writers with the opportunity to showcase their talent to an international, media-savvy audience of more than 1 million unique readers monthly (and growing).

-If interested, please apply via Submittable and describe your background, include two recent music-related writing samples, a list of your 10 favorite albums of 2019, and one review or feature that, pending acceptance, may publish on PopMatters.
+If interested, please apply via Submittable.
+Describe your background, and include two recent music-related writing samples, as well as a list of your 10 favorite albums of 2019.